tobiasgerstenberg/causal_cognition/README.md

 - 5/27 Memorial day (<span style="color:red">no class</span>)
 - 6/3 Causality in AI and in the Law

+A sign-up sheet for leading discussion in class is available [here](http://bit.do/psych291signup).

 ### Detailed schedule

 The readings will be made available through [Canvas](https://canvas.stanford.edu/).